The Tancan Team in Tanzania

 Linda is a retired Canadian educator.
 She founded and managed the Greening Schoolgrounds program in British Columbia for 10 years.
 She also designed the Greening Canada Schoolgrounds program for Trees Canada.
 She brings practical experience to our team.
 Linda is interested in permaculture gardening methods and manages a large no dig garden in her backyard.
 She lends extensive management and school ground planting experience to the project.

-Lynn is a retired landscape architect.
+Lynn is a retired biologist and landscape architect.
 She is generous with her horticultural knowledge which is invaluable in planning the school orchards.

 In her youth she worked for CUSO in Arusha, Tanzania where she established an upper level course in horticulture.
 She brings SOAS an indepth perspective of both cultural and agriculture situations.